Allonautilus perforatus

-Allonautilus perforatus also known as the Bali chambered nautilus, is a species of nautilus native to the waters around Bali, Indonesia.
-It is known only from drifted shells and, as such, is the least studied of the six recognized nautilus species.
+Allonautilus perforatus, also known as the Bali chambered nautilus or the Indonesian nautilus, is a proposed species of nautilus native to the waters around Bali, Indonesia.
+It is known only from drifted shells and, as such, is the least studied of the seven recognized nautilus species.
 Thus, not much is known about it outside of the shell.

-Habitat and Distribution
+Habitat and distribution

-The nautilus is reported to live on the coastal reefs of Baliand Papua New Guinea.
+The nautilus is reported to live on the coastal reefs of Bali and Papua New Guinea.
 They have been reported to live in nearby deep-water habitats as well.
+A. perforatus has been estimated to live at depths of 100~600 meters much like other extant Nautiloids.

 Ultimately little is known about the exact distribution of A. perforatus compared with the more abundant relatives such as A. scrobiculatus.
 Shells of the nautilus are sold in Balinese market places and tend to be less common.
+Newer specimens found via the shell trade may have been live-taken by fishers, which is raising hopes among scientists for obtaining live specimens for study.

 Reports from these markers detail that the shells have notable Octopus borings in their chambers.
 Markings indicate that the nautilus obtained are shells that have drifted onto the shoreline.
 Likely due to predation by Octopus, the shells are empty upon arrival.

 Due to the A. scrobiculatus specimen being isolated in the region of Papua New Guinea, in addition to being close relatives, it is thought that both species of the nautilus are organisms that are isolated geographically.